StoatFlow: Kafka Streams compatible engine built to scale up — not out

 StoatFlow runs as exactly one instance per application.
 No consumer-group rebalancing — there's no group.
 No state migration — state lives on the instance that owns it.
 No repartition topics — key-changing operations route through in-memory queues to other lanes inside the same process.

-The single-replica bet is enabled by two recent shifts:
+The single-replica bet rests on two recent shifts:

-• Modern JVM concurrency.
+- Modern JVM concurrency.
 Virtual threads (GA in JDK 21) give you thousands of concurrent lanes without platform-thread overhead.
-StoatFlow targets JDK 25 — virtual threads, structured concurrency, FFM all in.
+StoatFlow targets JDK 25 — virtual threads, structured concurrency, and the Foreign Function & Memory API all in.

-• Modern hardware.
-16-vCPU compute-optimized instances, 10+ Gbps networking, NVMe storage — off-the-shelf on every major cloud.
+- Modern hardware.
+16-vCPU compute-optimised instances, 10+ Gbps networking, NVMe storage — off-the-shelf on every major cloud.

-The DSL is the one Kafka Streams users already know.
-KStream, KTable, joins (primary-key, foreign-key, windowed), count / reduce / aggregate / cogroup, tumbling / hopping / session windows with grace and suppression, versioned state stores, the Processor API, interactive queries — all there.
+The DSL is the one Kafka Streams users already know: KStream, KTable, joins (primary-key, foreign-key, windowed), count / reduce / aggregate / cogroup, tumbling / hopping / session windows with grace and suppression, versioned state stores, the Processor API, and interactive queries — all there.

 And on top of the DSL, StoatFlow ships primitives Kafka Streams doesn't:

-• Flink-style event-time and processing-time timers from any Processor
+- Flink-style event-time and processing-time timers from any

 For the full surface, see Features.